rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

 - [x]  Make sure to add tests that check the functionality
 - [x]  Port the FaCT++ reasoner to OWL API 5
 - [x]  Make the prototype faster in preparation for heuristic search
-- [ ]  Start writing the background sections of the thesis
+- [x]  Start writing the background sections of the thesis
-    - [ ]  About axiom weakening
-    - [ ]  About problems with expressivity
-    - [ ]  About RBox refinement

 08.05.2023 - 14.05.2023